 Graduates with dual certification integrate skills acquired from both the Teacher of Students with Visual Impairments (TVI) and Orientation and Mobility (O&M) components of the program into a more comprehensive service.
 Dually certified graduates are highly desirable to potential employers.
 A teacher who has earned Pennsylvania Department of Education (PDE) certification as a TVI and national professional certification in O&M from the Academy for Certification of Vision Rehabilitation & Education Professionals (ACVREP) (http://www.acvrep.org) will have a stronger background in motor development, sensory training, concept development, and movement.
 See the single certification O&M overview or the single certification TVI overview for more specific details regarding each certification option.

 Students gaining admission to the dual TVI & O&M certification program will be admitted into a fall term cohort.
 In this hybrid program, the didactic courses are offered online in the fall, spring, and summer terms.
-Within the TVI certification tract, all courses are offered online, but for each online course offered a face-to-face weekend workshop on Pitt’s Oakland Campus is required.
-Additionally, the O&M program requires students to participate in a 6-week on-campus experience spread over two consecutive summers.
+Within the TVI certification tract, all courses are offered online, but the summer provides a time for face-to-face classes in Pittsburgh on the Oakland campus.
+Additionally, the O&M program requires students to participate in one Summer 6-week on-campus experience.